-The great strength of SNMP is that with a powerful SNMP monitoring tool you can relatively easily retrieve data from all devices on your network – as long as they support SNMP.
+The great strength of SNMP is that with a powerful SNMP monitoring tool, you can relatively easy retrieve data from all devices on your network – as long as they support SNMP.
 In addition to information on the health of a device, SNMP also gives you 'chassis', or 'housing' data, such as cooling, voltage, or temperature sensors.

 For server monitoring, SNMP provides data about the server hardware, such as temperature, which monitoring agents can only retrieve to a limited extent or via detours.

 Combined with an SNMP-compatible monitoring tool that helps you monitor your network via SNMP, you'll also be able to use dashboards to get an overview of the state of your network environment and be able to immediately identify potential performance bottlenecks.
-Furthermore, it can help you structure your environment in an efficient way, set thresholds for alerts to receive notification in the case of a problem, as well as to generate reports and view statistics.
+Furthermore, it can help you structure your environment efficiently, set thresholds for alerts to receive notification in the case of a problem, as well as to generate reports and view statistics.

 Problems and disadvantages of SNMP

 SNMP does allow a comprehensive monitoring of network devices to be set up with relatively little effort.
 Nevertheless, problems will still occur from time to time.
 As already mentioned, the monitoring of devices that only send out SNMP traps can quickly cause problems, since the traps sent as UDP packets can be lost.
 As a result, a problem that has occurred may go undetected.
 Similarly, it is not ideal if an important upstream service fails and the monitoring system subsequently goes down under a resulting flood of trap messages – unless the application has an integrated system for the processing of SNMP traps.